wieslawsoltes/Dock/docs/dock-custom-model.md

 ## Using Dock.Model.Inpc

-If you only need basic property change notifications without full MVVM command support, use `Dock.Model.Inpc`:
+If you only need basic property change notifications and lightweight `ICommand` implementations without a framework dependency, use `Dock.Model.Inpc`:

 ```bash
 dotnet add package Dock.Model.Inpc